LeonMrBonnie/altv-module-sdk-guide/articles/introduction.md

 ## Requirements

-There are several requirements for this guide, and if you do not fulfill all of them, the guide will be hard to understand and not possible to follow along.
+There are several requirements for this guide, and if you do not fulfill all of them, the guide will be hard to understand and impossible to follow.

 Listed here are the requirements for working through this guide: